kat-kan/swapi-api-tests/README.md

 This project contains tests for following resources:

-Planets :purple_circle: Vehicles :purple_circle: Films :purple_circle: Starships
+Planets :purple_circle: Vehicles :purple_circle: Films :purple_circle: Starships :purple_circle: Species

+:white_check_mark: parameterized tests with `@DataProvider`

 :white_check_mark: you can run tests in terminal with Maven

 :white_check_mark: you can generate test execution report with Allure

+:white_check_mark: all test classes use annotations `@Feature` and `@Severity` for better organization of Allure report

 :white_check_mark: Allure report is triggered on every push using Github Actions